-Procedures for uploading the PhD thesis in PURE
+Procedures for uploading your PhD thesis in PURE

-The PhD thesis is officially handed in once it is uploaded in PURE.
-This means that the PhD thesis, required attachments and administrative documents must be submitted on the date of expiry of the PhD study at the latest.
+Your PhD thesis is officially handed in once it is uploaded in PURE.
+This means that your PhD thesis, required attachments and administrative documents must be submitted on the date of expiry of your PhD study at the latest.
 In brief, the procedure is as follows:

-1. The student must upload the final and complete version of the PhD thesis in PURE including both a Danish and English abstract in PDF-format.
+1. You must upload the final and complete version of your PhD thesis in PURE including both a Danish and English abstract in PDF-format.
 The following documents must be attached:

-- Statement from the principal supervisor and co-author statement, if any (jointly upload-ed in PDF-format)
+• Statement from your principal supervisor and co-author statement, if any (jointly uploaded in PDF-format)

-2. After uploading the PhD thesis it will automatically be checked for plagiarism by SDUB in accordance with the existing procedures
+2. After uploading your PhD thesis will automatically be checked for plagiarism by SDUB in accordance with the existing procedures

-3. After the plagiarism check SDUB will forward the PhD thesis and administrative documents to the PhD School via FileSender for assessment
+3. After the plagiarism check SDUB will forward your PhD thesis and administrative documents to the PhD School via FileSender for assessment

-4. The PhD School will send the PhD thesis to the assessment committee and the principal super-visor
+4. The PhD School will send your PhD thesis to the assessment committee and your principal super-visor

-5. SDUB will ensure that the PhD thesis is made available in PURE to the public in due time before the PhD defence once your PhD thesis is recommended for PhD defence, unless an embargo period or permission not to publish your thesis digitally has been agreed upon.
-If exceptions are made, you must hand in a printed version of your thesis to the PhD School Secretariat in order to ensure that the PhD thesis is made available to the public in due time before the PhD defence, cf PhD Order section 19 (2).
+5. SDUB will ensure that your PhD thesis is made available in PURE to the public in due time before the PhD defence once your PhD thesis is recommended for PhD defence, unless an embargo period or permission not to publish your thesis digitally has been agreed upon.

-When uploading the thesis the student will be asked to confirm whether they allow e-publication.
-If the student accepts to have the file for the assessment committee published, it will be published via PURE once the thesis has been recommended for PhD defence by the assessment committee.
+When uploading your thesis you will be asked to confirm whether you allow e-publication.
+If you accept to have your file for the assessment committee published, it will be published via PURE once your thesis has been recommended for PhD defence by the assessment committee.